(1) What are the DATA sources used to create the Texas Water Conservation Scorecard?

-Since not all of these sources are updated on a yearly basis, interim Scorecard updates reflect revised scores according to four of the ten overall metrics based on data from Annual Reports and yearly Water Audit Reports.
+Since not all of these sources are updated on a yearly basis, Interim Scorecard updates reflect this: updates include four of the ten overall metrics from Annual Reports and yearly Water Audit Reports.

 Data Sources by Scorecard

 - 2009 Water Conservation Plan, TWDB

 - Annual Reports, submitted to the TWDB in 2015

 - Water Audit Reports, submitted to the TWDB in 2015